zendframework/zend-expressive-authentication/docs/book/v1/intro.md

 executes the `Dashboard` action; otherwise it returns a `401 Unauthorized` response.

-## Choosing an authentication adapter
+## Choosing an Authentication Adapter

 You can choose an authentication adapter and a user repository through the service container configuration.